Heathrow airport has three underground stations connected to the London Underground network at the western branch of the Piccadilly Line.

 Piccadilly line times

-On Sunday to Thursday, if you arrive too late to take the underground and don’t want to take a taxi, bus N9 runs through the night to central London.
+If your flight arrives too late to take the underground between Sunday evening and Thursday evening and don’t want to take a taxi, the night bus N9 runs through the night to central London.
+If you arrive late on Friday or Saturday, there’s the Night Tube.

 The Night Tube